(Last Updated on : 21/05/2019)

 Ritual rendition of regional folk songs, carried on through oral transmission from mothers and mothers-in-law to daughters and daughters-in-law, are sung on this occasion.

-Kosi: On the night of day three, a colorful event of Kosi is held.
-Here, lighted earthen lamps are kept under a canopy of five sugarcane sticks.
-The five sticks signify the human body made of Panchatattva (the five great elements - earth, water, fire, air and ether).
+).
 This is a symbolic ritual in Chhath Puja, performed especially in those families where marriage or childbirth has taken place recently.
 The lighted lamps signify the solar energy sustaining the human being.
-People perform this ritual at home, during late evening on day three after making the offering to the setting sun.
+People perform this ritual at home, during late evening on day 3 after making the offering to the setting sun.

-On the final day of Chhath Puja, the devotees, along with family and friends, go to the riverbank before sunrise.
-There they offer their worship to the rising sun.
-The festival ends with the breaking of the fast by the parvaitin and friends.
-They also visit the houses of the devotees to receive the prashad.
+The final day or a day after the Chhath, the fourth day is known as Parna when the devotees along with family and friends, go to the riverbank before sunrise.
+There they worship the rising sun and the festival ends with the breaking of the fast by eating prasad offerings which include sweets